Vladimir the Great: Christian reign

+He introduced the Byzantine law code into his territories following his conversion but reformed some of its harsher elements; he notably abolished capital punishment, along with judicial torture and mutilation.
+According to chronicles, immediately following the Christianization of Rus', the prince ordered the children of nobles to be educated, and in the following decades literacy became widespread in various parts of Rus', leading to the emergence of first native works of literature.

 In his later years he lived in relative peace with his other neighbors: Bolesław I of Poland, Stephen I of Hungary, and Andrikh the Czech (a shadowy figure mentioned in A Tale of the Bygone Years).
 After Anna's death, he married again, likely to a granddaughter of Otto the Great.

 In 1014, his son Yaroslav the Wise stopped paying tribute.
 Vladimir decided to chastise the insolence of his son and began gathering troops against him.
 Vladimir fell ill, however, most likely of old age, and died at Berestove, near modern-day Kiev.
 The various parts of his dismembered body were distributed among his numerous sacred foundations and were venerated as relics.